rfo909/CFT/doc/Doc.md

 ## The PIPE

-The "PIPE" character ("|") terminates the loop, and delivers the result from the loop (in this case a list of int) to the next part, where the "_" (underscore) function picks it off the stack, then calls the sum() function on it, returning a single int value.
+The "PIPE" character ("|") terminates all current loops, and delivers the result from these (in this case a list of int) to the next part, where the "_" (underscore) function picks it off the stack, then calls the sum() function on it, returning a single int value.